wp-plugins/custom-post-permalinks/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fixed code that improperly checked for categories

 = 1.0.1 =
 * Added category and author handling in permalinks.
 * Restricted post types to non-hierarchical types.